NEXUS: What It Is, How It Works, and How to Get It for Less

 How much does a NEXUS card cost in Canada?

 If you frequently travel across the border, you might benefit from the streamlined process.
-You’ll also get priority customer service so travel is faster in general.
+You'll also get priority customer service, so travel is faster in general.
+Many NEXUS users also appreciate the fact that membership lasts for 5 years.

 What disqualifies you from getting a NEXUS card?